TheNonFungibleHuman/TheNonFungibleHuman/README.md

    He loves connecting with people, public speaking, contrubuting to open source, and engaging with communities.

 - 👀 I’m interested in Frontend Development, Technical Writing, Web3, Blockchain Development, Sales and Marketing
-- 🌱 I’m currently learning Frontend development.
-On my my path of being a Blockchain engineer
+- 🌱 I’m currently a Full Stack Development Trainee at Nithub, Unilag.
+Also, a member of the Celo Stackshift Program, pursuing my desire to become a Blockchain engineer.
-- 💞️ I’m looking to collaborate on publications, Open source, Documentatons, Whitepaper, Web3.
+- 💞️ I’m looking to collaborate on publications, Open source, Documentatons, Whitepaper, Web3, and also speaking engagements to educate audiences.
 - 📫 How to reach me : Twitter: thenfh_ , Linkedin: Hanif Olayiwola.

 <!---